Review of Ferries

-Viking Line (routes, vikingline.com, founded 1959, headquartered in Mariehamn, Aland Finland) is a Finnish company operating on shipping routes connecting Finland-Aland Islands-Sweden-Estonia.
+Viking Line (routes, fleet, vikingline.com, 1959-founded, Mariehamn Aland Finland-headquartered) operates on shipping routes connecting Finland-Aland Islands-Sweden-Estonia.
 Viking Line was formed via the merger of three Finnish ferry lines - Rederi Ab Vikinglinjen, Rederi Ab Slite, SF Line.

 In 1970-1974, Viking Line became Northern Baltic Sea's largest shipping consortium, overtaking Silja Line.
 Back then were launched five sister-ships (by the German shipbuilder Meyer Werft / Papenburg shipyard).
 In 1973, the line started operations on the ferry route Turku-Mariehamn-Stockholm, competing with Silja Line directly.
 In 1974, was opened the Helsinki-Stockholm service.
 In 1985 was launched world's largest (at the time) ferry, MS Mariella, serving the Helsinki-Stockholm route.

 In January 2010 was announced that Viking Line has plans to order a series of two 60,000 GT (LNG-powered) vessels for the Turku-Stockholm route, replacing there Amorella and Isabella.
 The newbuilds would include many standards for cruise liners features.
 The projected deliveries were May 2012 and February 2013.